Manal Naharam: Production

 Shankar was impressed by the story line given by his friend Muraliraman from Dubai.
 M.I.Vasanthkumar wrote the screenplay and produced the film.
 Gautham Krishn, Prajin and Tejaswini Prakash were cast in the lead roles.
 Newcomer Varuna Shetty and Narayana Kannan from Dubai.

 Renil Gowtham, the music director of Shankar' s directorial debut Virus was signed for music department, while J.Sreedhar, who has worked on Challenge 2 was assigned the cinematography.

 The preliminary schedule of the film took place in Chennai in March 2013, before the crew left for the remainder of the shooting in Dubai.
 "The 50-day shooting was very tough and challenging", said Shankar.

 Music

 Manal Naharam's audio was launched on 14 July 2014 at RKV Studios, Chennai attended by the cast of both Manal Naharam and the team of the directors first Tamil feature Oru Thalai Ragam as they celebrated the 34 year reunion of that film's release.
 Roopa, Shankar, Thyagu, Kailash, cameraman Rajasekhar (Rajasekhar-Robert) and T. Rajendar spoke on the occasion.
-Sand City's audio was launched on 15 October at The Oberoi, Dubai attended by the entire cast and crew of Sand City.
+The Malayalam dubbed version Sand City's audio was launched on 15 October at The Oberoi, Dubai attended by the entire cast and crew of Sand City.
 Apart from the team, actor Rizabawa also spoke on the occasion.